Free reference guides to English Grammar

 Indefinite Adjectives

 An indefinite adjective gives indefinite, or general, information.
 Often, it answers the question "How much?"
-Some common indefinite adjectives are all, any, each, every, few, many, and some.
+Some common indefinite adjectives are all, any, every, few, many, and some.

 An indefinite adjective may look like an indefinite pronoun, but it is used differently in the sentence: it is an adjective, used to modify a noun or pronoun.